 We love how hands-off this recipe is.
 You can leave the spuds to air-fry while you prepare the rest of your meal.
-It doesn’t heat up the kitchen too, so that’s another plus.
+Also, this kitchen appliance doesn’t heat up the kitchen, and cleaning it is pretty much effortless.

-Finally, these baked potatoes can be stuffed with all sorts of delicious ingredients like butter, spices, fruits, and even savory toppings like BBQ, chili, and cheese!
+Feel free to stuff these baked potatoes with all sorts of delicious ingredients like butter, spices, fruits, and even savory toppings like BBQ, chili, and cheese!

 Yes, it’s one of the healthiest ways to cook them.
 For one, these barely have any oil, so it’s a low-fat dish.
 In addition, sweet potatoes themselves are extremely healthy.
-They’re a great source of Vitamin A, Vitamin 6, plus minerals and anti-oxidants.
+They’re a great source of Vitamin A, Vitamin B6, Vitamin C, plus minerals and anti-oxidants.

 They’ve also been found to relieve inflammation, help protect against certain cancers, manage stress (due to significant levels of magnesium), guard against ulcers, and more.